(Amazon UK link) |

 Meanwhile Stephen's jolly sister Julia and her philandering husband Tony, along with their rather ghastly daughter Posy and her even more appalling Nanny also decide to stay with William.
 And William's sister Margery (Hilary's mother-in-law) decides that it's the ideal time to bring a friend to visit, someone who is interested in old houses and might be able to suggest ways of having it renovated.

-Having said all that, 'A Proper Family Christmas' is not meant to be taken seriously.
-The novel is something of a family farce, with misunderstandings, complications, and intense family rivalry, each section of the family quite certain that they are the most appropriate ones to inherit when William finally passes on.
-I didn't particularly like the writing style, which was rapid, switching viewpoints constantly, and interspersing thoughts and conversations with little explanation.
+Having said all that, 'A proper family Christmas' is not meant to be taken seriously.
+The novel is something of a family farce, with misunderstandings, complications, and intense family rivalry.
+Each section of the family is quite certain that they are the most appropriate ones to inherit when William finally passes on.
+I didn't particularly like the writing style, which is rapid, switching viewpoints constantly, and interspersing thoughts and conversations with little explanation.

 Still, it's not a bad book.
 I found I got more interested in the various relationships as it progressed.
 The family gathering in a mansion, and one-dimensional characters reminded me a bit of some of Agatha Christie's books - so much so that I half expected someone to be murdered.
 I was relieved when everything turned out much as I expected it to towards the end.